palaa159/Docs/software/02-OpenBCI_Streaming_Data_Format.md

 	* Device radio expects to get 31 bytes in each data packet from the uC
 	* After 1 second of no transmission, or not getting 31 bytes in time, Device and Host will revert to **!**streamingData mode
 	* Command characters can be sent from PC following timing protocol above

+#### Firmware Version 2 (Fall 2016 to Now)

+There are no states in the new Device and Host radio code.
+However we had to introduce a packet format that **must** be followed when trying to send samples at 250Hz!
+You must send a one byte header `0x41` then by 31 bytes of data (your choice), followed by `0xCX` where X is 0-F in hex.
+This X is carried through to the PC/Driver and is described towards the end of the next section.

 ### Binary Format